 - Farewell Dinner

-Today we will return to the old town of Dubrovnik where we will visit the remaining sites on our program.
-We start with a visit to the Rector’s Palace, a beautiful 15th century building which held the administrative seat of the city for centuries.
+This morning we will gather for a talk by a local academic.
+We then return to the old town of Dubrovnik where we will visit the remaining sites on our program.
+We start with a visit to the Rector’s Palace, a beautiful 15th-century building which held the administrative seat of the city for centuries.
 It features a fine portico by Michelozzo and an atmospheric internal courtyard that plays host to concerts during the acclaimed Dubrovnik Music Festival.

-We will also pay a visit to the Museum of the City of Dubrovnik that documents the city’s history with a Venetian/Dalmatian painting collection, precious objects, furniture, costumes and coins.
+The palace hosts the Museum of Dubrovnik, which documents the city’s history with a Venetian/Dalmatian painting collection, precious objects, furniture, costumes and coins.
 This museum gives a vivid idea of the prosperity bestowed on Dubrovnik through its strategic location at the intersection of Balkan land and Mediterranean maritime trade.

 Our final visit for the day will be to the Dominican Monastery.
 The various rooms of the monastery are arranged around a Gothic cloister which now houses a fine museum with some extraordinary Venetian and Croatian Renaissance paintings.

-After some time at leisure, we gather in the late afternoon for a talk by a local academic.
-We then share a farewell meal together.
+After some time at leisure in the afternoon, we meet up again in the evening to share a farewell meal together.
 (Overnight Dubrovnik) BD

 Day 18: Wednesday 13 May, Depart Dubrovnik